noErrdev/noErrdev/README.md

   ### Welcome to my Git :heart:
 </h1>
 <p>My name is Filip Radjenovic.
-I am a senior full stack developer over 5 years of experience and my goal is to be  </p>
+With over 5 years of experience as a senior full stack developer, my goal is to become a skilled developer for my clients and agency, as well as a valuable contributor to Github.</p>

 #### Web Development